LimEulYoung/gov-stage/README.md

 Key Features:
 - **Private LLM Integration**: A dedicated, fine-tuned Private LLM, based on the Solar Mini model, is deployed locally to handle the detection and anonymization of personal information.
-- **Secure External LLM Queries**: Once the data is anonymized, it is safely transmitted to external LLMs like ChatGPT or Claude, ensuring the sensitive information is never compromised.
+- **Secure Public LLM Queries**: Once the data is anonymized, it is safely transmitted to Public LLMs like ChatGPT or Claude, ensuring the sensitive information is never compromised.
-- **Re-identification and Data Restoration**: If necessary, responses from external LLMs can be re-identified using the internal Private LLM within the organization, making the process seamless and secure.
+- **Re-identification and Data Restoration**: If necessary, responses from Public LLMs can be re-identified using the internal Private LLM within the organization, making the process seamless and secure.

 Gov-STAGE enables public institutions and enterprises to embrace advanced AI technologies without compromising on data privacy and compliance with global data protection regulations such as GDPR and local privacy laws.